tymho/NatGeoMITHackathon2024/ComputerVision_RasPi_Ethernet.md

-# Using Machine Learning and Cameras on the Edge for Conservation and Sustainability
+# Using Machine Learning and Cameras on the Edge

 ### This tutorial is a step step instruction manual on how to: